Try a lighter potato salad with loads of flavour and a combination of prebiotics and probiotics to support healthy gut flora.

 Boiling potatoes ensures that they are evenly cooked through for a delicious salad.

-To prepare the potatoes for boiling, rinse them to remove any dirt and cut out any blemishes.
+To prepare the potatoes for boiling, rinse them to remove dirt and cut out blemishes.

 Leave the skin on as it provides beneficial fibre and antioxidants, especially potatoes with coloured skins, such as yellow or red.
 The skin can also add flavour and texture.

-Then cook the potatoes whole or cut into smaller pieces.
+Then, cook the potatoes whole or cut them into smaller pieces.

 How to boil potatoes

 The main secret here is to put potatoes in cold water, not boiling water, as boiling water will cause the outside to cook faster than the inside, resulting in an uneven texture.

 Simply place the potatoes in a saucepan.
 Cover with cold water.
 Add a pinch of salt and set on the stovetop to boil.

 Why add a pinch of salt?
 Salt will enable the water to boil to a higher temperature, which results in a creamier texture as the potato’s starch is cooked more thoroughly.
 Furthermore, the salt can flavour the potatoes a smidgin.

 Potatoes cut into cubes will take around 15 minutes to cook, while whole potatoes will take 20-25 minutes.
 To check if they are done, pierce with a fork.
 The fork should easily push into the potato but shouldn’t break apart or be crumbly.